eisenhart-andrew/Mol_GEN_PI/README.md

 with the molecular generation framework created by google MOL_DQN original paper here:
 Zhou, Z., Kearnes, S., Li, L., Zare, R. N., & Riley, P. (2019).
 Scientific reports, 9(1), 1-10.

-The main generation files are contained in mol_dqn/chemgraph/, with the current python files for naive molecular generation being optimize_CO2.py, and results from the most recent test in the secondcorr_opt_naive directory.
+The main generation files are contained in mol_dqn/chemgraph/, with the current python files for naive molecular generation being optimize_CO2.py, and results from the most recent test stored in the secondcorr_opt_naive directory.